vitaminj/aws-iot-device-sdk-js/README.md

 application to keep track of the status of each operation.
 The caller may supply their own `clientToken` value (optional); if supplied, the value of `clientToken` will be used rather than the internally generated value.
 Note that this value should be of atomic type (i.e. numeric or string).
+This function returns 'null' if an operation is already in progress.

 -------------------------------------------------------
 <a name="delete"></a>